 For us, springtime in New England means a chance to enjoy outdoor cooking after a long, cold, wet winter.
 No one enjoys sidling up to the grill to feed friends and family on the patio more than my wife Jan and I do.
 But as you get ready to pull out the grill, make sure you take into account these heart-smart grilling secrets.

 Heart Healthy Grilling Tips

-Safe Grilling Tip #1: Select Your Meats Carefully: Some of the best heart-healthy grilling choices are beef, bison, and lamb.
-Instead of buying fatty hamburger meat, I have the butcher grind up free range, top round steak into burger meat.
-Some places sell a good lean ground round, but avoid the fat when making your selection.
+1. Select your meats carefully.
+Some of the best heart-healthy grilling choices are beef, grass-fed buffalo, and bison.
+Instead of buying hamburger meat, I have the butcher grind up free range, top round steak into burger meat.

-Safe Grilling Tip #2: Look for 90-95% Lean on the Label: Before grilling that steak or lamb, we trim all the visible fat away.
+2. Look for 90-95% lean on the label.
+Before grilling that steak or lamb, we trim all the visible fat away.

-Safe Grilling Tip #4: Our favorites are wild Alaskan salmon , Atlantic halibut , or haddock.
-(Larger fish, such as tuna, sword, and shark, can be laden with mercury).
+4. Try putting wild Alaskan salmon, Atlantic halibut, or haddock on the grill.
+Larger fish, such as tuna, sword, and shark, can be laden with mercury.

-Safe Grilling Tip #5: Keeping the skin on during grilling, protects the chicken from carcinogens during grilling.
+5. Keeping the skin on during grilling protects the chicken from carcinogens.
 But once you grill it, take the skin off before you eat it.

 Now It's Your Turn: What do you like to grill for heart health?